NATALIE M. HIOTT-LEVINE

 EXPERIENCE

 Over the years, Natalie has been very active in numerous women’s and diversity initiatives and organizations in New Jersey and New York.
-She belongs to several sections of the New Jersey State Bar Association and is a member of the New Jersey Women Lawyers Association, where she served as Co-Director of Best Practices on its Board of Trustees from 2006 until 2012.
-Natalie has also held leadership positions in New York bar associations including New York State Bar Association (NYSBA) and New York County Lawyers Association (NYCLA).
-Between 2004 and 2006, she co-chaired the programming subcommittee of the NYSBA’s Committee on Women in the Law and chaired two of the Committee’s programs at the NYSBA annual meeting: “The Value of Diversity: Creating a Win-Win Environment for Women and Minority Attorneys AND Their Employers” (2005), and “Family Responsibilities: Legal Issues & Trends, Rights & Remedies” (2007).
-Natalie was also an active member of NYCLA’s Women’s Rights Committee and co-chaired its “Women in the Law: Strategies for Success” programming series in 2006-2007.
-During that time, Natalie also served on the executive board of NYU’s Law Alumni of Color Association as a class representative and co-chair of its Membership and Outreach Committee.
+She belongs to several sections of the New Jersey State Bar Association and is a member of the New Jersey Women Lawyers Association (NJWLA), where she served as Co-Director of Best Practices on its Board of Trustees from 2006 until 2012.
+Natalie also held leadership positions in the New York State Bar Association (NYSBA) and New York County Lawyers Association (NYCLA).
+Between 2004 and 2006, she chaired the programming subcommittee of the NYSBA’s Committee on Women in the Law and chaired the Committee’s programs at two NYSBA annual meetings: “The Value of Diversity: Creating a Win-Win Environment for Women and Minority Attorneys AND Their Employers” (2005), and “Family Responsibilities: Legal Issues & Trends, Rights & Remedies” (2007).
+Natalie was also active in NYCLA’s Women’s Rights Committee, co-chairing its “Women in the Law: Strategies for Success” programming series in 2006-2007.
+During that time, Natalie also served on the executive board of NYU Law Alumni of Color Association as a class representative and co-chair of its Membership and Outreach Committee.

-Natalie received her JD from New York University School of Law in 1995.
-While at NYU Law, she was the Developments Editor of the Journal of International Law and Politics.
+Natalie received her J.D. from New York University School of Law in 1995.
+While at NYU Law, she was the Developments Editor of the Journal of International Law and Politics and a member of NYU Law Women and the Latino Law Students Association.
+As a Student Assistant District Attorney at the New York County District Attorney’s Office under the supervision of the NYU Law Prosecution Clinic, she obtained a jury conviction on misdemeanor assault and trespass charges.
 As an undergraduate at Douglass College of Rutgers University, Natalie was a Douglass Scholar and graduated in 1992, Phi Beta Kappa, with a B.A. in Political Science, magna cum laude, and a minor in English.
-She lives in Millburn, NJ, with her husband and three sons, where she has actively volunteered and served in various leadership positions in the school district.
-Some past leadership positions include PTO Treasurer, PTO President, School District Strategic Planning Committee, and PTO Conference Steering Committee for a new central 5th grade school.
+She was inducted into Pi Sigma Alpha National Honor Society and Golden Key International Honour Society, was a National Hispanic Scholar and a Garden State Distinguished Scholar, and was awarded the James Neilson Fellowship Award for Professional Studies.

 But aside from her role as mother of three sons, she is most proud of the volunteer work she has done on behalf of students and young adults with special needs and their families for the past 20 years.
 For ten of those years, she served as a representative on the Special Education Parents Advisory Council (SEPAC).
 Prior to that, Natalie served on the executive boards of special education parent support groups and the district’s Caring Kids Committee.
 Natalie and her husband also spent years serving on the Family Advisory Council of the Sala Institute for Child and Family Centered Care for Hassenfeld Children’s Hospital at NYU Langone from 2015 to 2021, where they shared personal experiences and insights in order to better the experiences of future pediatric patients and their families.